 Divisia monetary aggregates for the euro area

-This database includes euro-area simple-sum and Divisia monetary aggregates from the paper:
+This database includes updated euro-area Divisia monetary aggregates, originally developed in the article:

 Darvas, Zsolt (2014) ‘Does Money Matter in the euro Area?
 Evidence from a New Divisia Index‘, Working Paper 2014/12, Bruegel, 6 November 2014